rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 - 2brad-v1.utemp.sort is a table used to sort the reads
 <br><br>

 Step 7.
+This step filters the data and creates all the final output files.
 ---

-This step creates all the final output files.

 ```bash
 cd ../2brad-v1_outfiles/